About the course

 Some postgraduate research students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate prior to applying for a Tier 4 visa.
 Further information can be found on our Tier 4 (General) Student visa page.
 For some courses, the requirement to apply for an ATAS certificate may depend on your research area.

 Students will normally have two strands of supervision and the support of the Director of Graduate Studies, as well as administrative support within the department.

 The Department of Oncology provides an induction to the department in the first weeks of study and encourages attendance at divisional and University induction events.

 In the Department of Oncology, students work alongside and learn from leaders in their field, and are provided with a world-class academic environment.
 They benefit from excellent support services, including a comprehensive portfolio of personal and professional skills development.
 Students are encouraged to attend training opportunities that include both subject-specific and generic research and transferable skills.

 The University has a well-developed skills training portfolio in line with the UK Research Councils Joint Statement on graduate skills.
 The Medical Sciences Division training opportunities cover all aspects of research-related or technical skills, such as ethics, data analysis and statistics and bioinformatics; communications skills including scientific writing and oral and poster presentations, careers and personal development such as personal effectiveness and career planning; and finally academic practice including grant writing, teaching and intellectual property.

-In addition, the Careers Service provides a full list of online courses, that are complementary to the Divisional provision, and provide advice on career progression and job applications.
+In addition, the Careers Service provides a full list of online courses, which are complementary to the Divisional provision, and provides advice on career progression and job applications.
 Other facilities and support are available through Oxford University IT Services, the Language Centre, and the Oxford Learning Institute for professional development.